U.S. flag

 History and Physical

 In cases of isolated medial epicondylitis, the ulnar collateral ligament and ulnar nerve should not be tender.
-A valgus stress test to assess the ulnar collateral ligament should be without instability or worsened pain.
+A valgus stress test to assess the ulnar collateral ligament should be performed without instability or worsened pain.
 Ulnar neuritis is assessable by cubital tunnel compression testing and Tinel sign.
 A careful neurological examination, including 2-point discrimination testing of the fifth digit, is also necessary to assess the ulnar nerve.
 There is a high association of ulnar neuropathy with medial epicondylitis, occurring concomitantly in 60% of cases.[7]

 Evaluation